Signalling control: Control panel

-This type of panel has one switch/button provided for every signal (except that some panels have separate 'entrance' and 'exit' devices).
-To set a route, the signalman operates the device for the 'entrance' signal, followed by the device for the 'exit' (destination) signal.
+This type of panel has one switch or button provided for every signal (except that some panels have separate entrance and exit devices).
+To set a route, the signalman operates the device for the entrance signal, followed by the device for the exit (destination) signal.
 All points within the route are automatically set to the required position and, provided all the points are detected by the interlocking in the correct position, the entrance signal will clear.

 Individual points switches are provided, but they are normally left in the central position, which allows the points to be automatically set to the normal or reverse position by the action of setting a route.

 Similar principles of operation as described above are applicable throughout the world.